 This solution is acceptable, provided can be normalized.
 To see that it can, we can use the standard procedure for specifying and solving the Schrödinger equation: specify some initial conditions and use them to determine the initial distribution of stationary states.
 That is, we specify (which, to be physically realistic, must be normalizable) and use it to find the function .
 That is, the problem is, given:

 Remember that in the particle in a box problem, we solved the analogous problem using the orthonormal properties of the stationary states.
 In the continuous case, the solution isn’t quite as easy to prove, but the results are similar in spirit.
-The result is known as Plancherel’s theorem, and it states that if we know the function and want to find then we can invert the relation between and to get:
+The result is known as Plancherel’s theorem, and it states that if we know the function and want to find then we can invert the relation between

 (This was the reason for introducing the weird factor of in the original equation – it makes Plancherel’s theorem work out symmetrically.)
 For readers familiar with Fourier transforms, the two functions and are Fourier transforms of each other.